-All books considered for replacement are searched in both local catalogs and OCLC WorldCat to determine how many other copies exist and if microfilm or other reprints are available.
-If the UW Libraries has more than one copy, preservation staff also examine the condition of other copies.
+All books considered for replacement are searched in library catalogs, both in the other libraries of the Orbis Cascade Alliance and across the country, to determine how many other copies or other editions exist and if reprints are available.
+If the Libraries has more than one copy, preservation staff also examine the condition of these materials.

 This information, a recommendation from Preservation staff, and the book itself are given to the librarian responsible for selecting materials in the relevant subject area.
 The subject librarian then reviews the item and decides on a course of action.

 If a similar or exact edition of the book is available digitally via the HathiTrust, often the book will be boxed by Conservation staff, and a link provided to the digital copy through the Libraries' catalog.
 The HathiTrust provides full-text, searchable access to out-of-copyright books.
 Occasionally, the purchase of a more modern reprint is appropriate.
 Purchasing another copy of the same edition is usually discouraged since it will likely be as brittle as the original copy.

 Finally, if the subject librarian decides to retain a brittle book in the collection and the book is determined to have enough potential use or research utility and is not replaceable by other means, a preservation facsimile (or occasionally preservation microfilm) is made, along with a high-quality digitization of the book that is deposited in the HathiTrust for both access (if out-of-copyright) and digital preservation.